R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/workshops.md

 ## A Need for Change!
 A Coding Framework for Improving Transparency in Decision Modelling
 **Presenter:** [Dr Fernando Escudero](https://r-hta.org/authors/fernando-alarid-escudero/)
 <p>
-The use of open-source programming languages, such as R, in health decision sciences is growing and has the potential to facilitate model transparency, reproducibility, and shareability.
+The use of open-source programming languages, such as R, in health decision sciences is growing and has the potential to facilitate model transparency, reproducibility, and share-ability.
 However, realizing this potential can be challenging.
 Models are complex and primarily built to answer a research question, with model sharing and transparency relegated to being secondary goals.
 Consequently, code is often neither well documented nor systematically organized in a comprehensible and shareable approach.
-Moreover, many decision modelers are not formally trained in computer programming and may lack good coding practices, further compounding the problem of model transparency.
+Moreover, many decision modellers are not formally trained in computer programming and may lack good coding practices, further compounding the problem of model transparency.
 To address these challenges, the presentation provides an overview of a high-level framework for model-based decision and cost-effectiveness analyses (CEA) in R.
 </p>
-Read the open-access article in [Springer](https://link.springer.com/article/10.1007/s40273-019-00837-x)
+Read the open-access article [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6871515/)

 ## Panel discussion: are the features of modern software tools ( R ) also useful for HTA modeling  in LMICs?
 **Panelists:** [Assistant Prof Fernando Alarid-Escudero](https://r-hta.org/authors/fernando-alarid-escudero/), [Prof Gianluca Biao](https://www.ucl.ac.uk/statistics/people/gianlucabaio), [Dr Lucy Cunnama](https://southafrica.inspiringfifty.org/lucy-cunnama), and [Dr Howard Thom](https://www.bristol.ac.uk/people/person/Howard-Thom-7d5ace0c-a4eb-4fa0-8c0b-37dc141c0e9f/)

 **Moderator:** [Buhle Ndweni](https://za.linkedin.com/in/buhle-n-04a5661a)
 <p>
-The panel discussion centers on the potential strengths and weaknesses of R for HTA in LMICs across four domains: clinical realism, quantifying decision uncertainty, transparency/reproducibility, and reusability/adaptability.
+The panel discussion centred on the potential strengths and weaknesses of R for HTA in LMICs across four domains: clinical realism, quantifying decision uncertainty, transparency/reproducibility, and reusability/adaptability.
 </p>